cleanweb-uk/cleanweb-uk.github.com/source/_posts/2013-08-11-cleanweb-September.markdown

 #### 9:00 Decamp to [BrewDog](http://www.brewdog.com/bars/camden)!

+## Interested?

+As ever, places are limited but free, and you do need to RVSP, so if this sounds interesting to you, [sign up now on our meetup.com page](http://www.meetup.com/Cleanweb-London/events/126235782/).

+If you Lanyrd like us, [we're also there](http://lanyrd.com/2013/cleanweb-september-energy/).

-Interested in speaking at a future event?
-Get in touch!
+If you are interested in speaking at a future event do get in touch!